WCICompSci/Algorithms/README.md

   **Depth First Search (DFS)**
 Problem: Find the minimum distance between two points on a tree
-  1. Start with an graph array of size n.
+  1. Start with an graph array.
 This will store the nodes
   2. Initialize a parent array.
 This will hold the parent or ancestor of each node on the tree.
      The parent of the root node will be 0.
 Set all values in parent array to 0
   3. Initialize a distance array and set all values to 0